-Plough Monday was usually the first Monday after Twelfth Night.
+Plough Monday is typically the first Monday after Twelfth Night.
 It was also called “Plough Bullock Night.”
 The actual date will vary.

 It was observed by field workers who would dress up, decorate a plough and drag it behind them through villages.
 The men who pulled the plough were called the “Plough Bullocks.”
 At least one of the men would dress as a woman.
 The others would either all dress as women as well (depending on the area of the country), or just dress up as clownish figures, as seemed to be the case in Nottinghamshire, England.
 The ones dressed up as women called themselves “Mollies.”
 Everyone used makeup on their faces, either red or white.